WinsDominoes/AnarchyEssentialsRewritten/README.md

 # /howto command, this command will send this message to the players
 howto:
     - "1.
 Fuck off, 2.
-Haha no, 3.
+Kys, 3.
 Get the fuck outta here, 4.
 Get your ass outta here, 5.
 Leave"

 # /shit command, this command will kill players
 shit: